-In what style build the dining table yourself?
+What style should the dining table have?

 Where should the dining table be placed later?